ziemowit-s/neuronpp/README.md

                        epsp_synapse=syn, i_clamp_section=soma)
    ```

+### Populations of neurons

-  * create a population:
+create a population:
   * This is an experimental feature so may not be so easy to use
   ```python
     # Define a new Population class.
     # You need to implement abstract method make_cell() and make_conn() for each new Population